atussiot/lekplats/README.md

 * Better way to select the initialization method of the algorithm
 * Implement other clustering methods
 * Do some benchmarking to compare them
+* Make things like CppCheck, Cloc or Doxygen optional in the script
 * Write more tests!